Cadabra

 Note that you can also attach normal properties to multiple symbols in one go using this notation.
 The program will figure out automatically whether you want to associate a normal property or a list property to the symbols in the list.
 Lists are ordered, although the ordering does not necessarily mean anything for all list properties (it is relevant for e.g. SortOrder but irrelevant for e.g. AntiCommuting).

-Querying properties
+Querying and transferring properties

 For many built-in algorithms, assigning properties to the objects which appear in your expressions will be enough to make them work.
 However, sometimes you may want to explicitly query whether a particular symbol has a particular property.
 The following example shows how this works.